 New Zealand's first residence for British Government officials

-The original Treaty House was pre-cut in Sydney of Australian hardwood and shipped to New Zealand for assembly on site in 1834 to provide a home for the official representative of the British Government in New Zealand.
-In 1840 the house consisted of a parlour, or living room, one large bedroom, a central hall and a small dressing room.
-A separate building housed the kitchen, store room and servants’ room.
-As his family grew older, James Busby added three bedrooms at the back in 1841.
+The original Treaty House was pre-cut in Sydney out of Australian hardwood and shipped to New Zealand for assembly on site in 1834.
+The building provided a home for the official representative of the British Government in New Zealand.
+In 1840 the house consisted of a parlour, or living room, one large bedroom, a central hall, and a small dressing room.
+A separate building housed the kitchen, storeroom and servants’ room.
+In 1841 three bedrooms were added to accommodate James Busby’s growing family.

 Busby: entrepreneur, diplomat, pioneer, gardener and family man

-In the now restored Treaty House, a modern audio visual experience encourages visitors to think about the momentous events that took place in each room of the house, and to take in the view outside the house and visualise the scene leading up to the meeting with northern chiefs on 5th February 1840, and the first signing of the Treaty of Waitangi the following day.
+The restored Treaty House includes a modern audiovisual experience that encourages visitors to think about the momentous events which took place in each room of the house.
+Visualise the scene leading up to the meeting with northern chiefs on 5 February 1840, and the first signing of the Treaty of Waitangi the following day.